 Students should have a basic understanding of molecular biology, at least roughly corresponding to 5-10 university study points in molecular biology, biochemistry, or similar.

 The teaching will be organized as an intensive course over five full days.
 There will be lectures coupled with hands-on practicals and example data analyses in the computer labs.
 Students will need to allow for sufficient time in advance for course preparations, which include some required reading, as well as after the course for the take-home exam.
-The practicals will take place in a PC room, but students are encouraged to bring their own laptops with R/Bioconductor and RStudio installed to make the most of the course.
+The practicals will take place in the same lecture hall as the lectures.
+Students will need to bring their own laptops with R/Bioconductor and RStudio installed to be able to follow the computer exercises.